Asheq/dotfiles/bin/README.md

-This folder is included in PATH by .sh/login.sh
+This folder is included in PATH by .sh/login.sh.

+It is intended for storing the user's own executables (scripts, binaries, appimages, etc.).

-It is checked into my dotfiles repository.
-It should not contain original scripts, binaries, or appimages.
+It is checked into the repository.
+Thus, it should not contain original binaries or appimages.
 Instead, it should contain symlinks to them located elsewhere.